Economics (Ph.D.)

 Mentorship: Along with broad training in economics students benefit from close mentorship from distinguished research faculty.

-Excellent job placement: One hundred percent of our graduates who pursue an academic career enter one, and have a great track record of obtaining promotion and tenure.
+Excellent job placement: Most of our graduates entering academic careers have a great track record of obtaining promotion and tenure.
+Others have successfully built careers in government and industry economist roles.

 Potential careers